esojogerba/FilmHead/README.md

-FilmHead helps you keep track of your media backlog.
+FilmHead is a web application designed to help you keep track of your media backlog with ease.
+Whether you're an avid movie buff, or a TV series binge-watcher FilmHead provides a simple and intuitive way to organize and power through your backlog.
-Organize your media in categorized folders to keep track of your progress as you conquer your ever growing backlog.